 Flowers: Each pale yellow 5-parted flower is only 1/3 to 1/2 inch wide with gaps between the 5 yellow petals through which appear the 5 green hairy calyx lobes (sepals) that are longer than the petals.
 Petals are obovate in shape (widest in the center, length about 1.5x the width) and widely spaced.
 Just below the sepals are 5 still longer green spreading bracts that are more triangular shaped.
-The flower has 15 or 20 stamens with yellow filaments and broad yellow anthers in a circular pattern around a dome shaped center receptacle containing 60 to 150 carpels with the thread-like styles.
+The flower has 15 or 20 stamens with yellow filaments and broad yellow anthers in a circular pattern around a dome shaped center receptacle containing 60 to 150 carpels with their thread-like styles.
 Flowers do not all bloom at once, giving an extended bloom period of a month or more for the plant.

 Seed: In fertile flowers, the long calyx lobes (sepals) fold upward and over the flower head forming a cone like protective structure until the seeds (dry flattened achenes without a pappus) are mature and are scattered from the plant by wind action on the tall stem.
 Regeneration is from re-seeding.
 The achenes are tan to brown, 0.8 to 1.3 mm long.

-Habitat: Rough Cinquefoil is found in many sites, from dry to slight moist soils, in full sun to partial shade.
+Habitat: Rough Cinquefoil is found in many sites, from dry to slightly moist soils, in full sun to partial shade.
 As it regenerates from seed, it usually takes hold along edgeways where seedlings are not crowded out by more vigorous perennial vegetation.
 Native North American populations prefer more moist sites

 Names: The genus name, Potentilla, is from the Latin word potens, meaning 'powerful' and refers to the medicinal power of some species of the genus which have medicinal properties.
 The species name, norvegica, means "of Norway" and perhaps is a reference to whose settlers brought the plant to North America.
 The old common name of Strawberry Weed is due to the similarity of the leaves of a young plant to the common strawberry.
-The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification from 1753 - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 The Pontentilla are are large genus of about 400 species.
 These have been separated into sections.
 P. norvegica is in section Rivales which is composed of those species that are primarily annuals, biennials, or short-lived perennials.
-See Flora of North America for a complete key.
+See Flora of North America (Ref. #W7) for a complete key.

 Comparisons: Another non-native Cinquefoil that is similar to this species is P. recta, the Rough-fruited Cinquefoil.
 But there the lower leaves are 5 to 7 parted and the flower sepals and bracts are much shorter than the petals.

 Above: - Note the several cymes branching at the top of the dull reddish stem.
 Leaves: 2nd photo is a long stalked basal leaf.
-The shape of that leaf gives the plant its alternate common name of "Strawberry Weed".3rd photo - note the hair on the underside especially on the mid-vein and the double-teeth.
+The shape of that leaf gives the plant its alternate common name of "Strawberry Weed".
+3rd photo - note the hair on the underside especially on the mid-vein and the double-teeth.